vinenoobjelly/jellyfishlights-py/readme.md

 # Run a preset pattern on all zones
 # Note: Many commands have an optional zones parameter.
-# If not filled, it defaults to all currently configured zones
+# If not filled, it defaults to all zones
 jfc.apply_pattern('Special Effects/Red Waves')

 # Set 'front-zone' and 'back-zone' to a solid color (white @ 100% brightness in this case)